How to Merge Images Vertically using GroupDocs.Merger for Java

 Conclusion

-- PNG, BMP, JPG, and other common image formats.
+A: PNG, BMP, JPG, and other common static formats are supported.

 Resources